rizvanhaider/foundation/foundation/www/docs/user/manual/en/accounts/point-of-sales.md

 <img class="screenshot" alt="POS Payment" src="{{docs_base_url}}/assets/img/accounts/change-amount.png">

 ### Offline Records
-All the records from the POS stores into the browser's local storegae and sync submitted records after every minute of the interval if system is connected to internet.
+All the records from the POS stores into the browser's local storege and sync submitted records after every minute of the interval if system is connected to internet.
 User can view the offline records by clicking on Menu > View Offline Records

 <img class="screenshot" alt="POS Payment" src="{{docs_base_url}}/assets/img/accounts/offline-records.png">